 --save '/boot/efi/main.efi'

-Then generate the bundle and sign it
+Generate the bundle and sign it

 sudo sbctl generate-bundles --sign